StephenGill/a11y-guidance.github.io/meeting-standards.md

 - use valid HTML so user agents, including assistive technologies, can accurately interpret and parse content
 - make sure your code lets assistive technologies know what every feature is for and what state it’s currently in

-## Types of content the accessibility standards apply to

-There's no legal requirement to make content accessible if it's:

-- live video
-- third party content that’s under someone else’s control
-- part of a heritage collection - for example, scanned manuscripts
-- <span style="color:red">[content published on mobile closed systems - need to clarify what this means]</span>

-But you may still need to make it accessible if you're aiming to meet the digital service standard for central government services.

-If you think that your service (or any part of it) can’t be made accessible, contact the Government Digital Service (GDS) accessibility team for advice at <accessibility@digital.cabinet-office.gov.uk>.

 ## Testing your service or website for accessibility

 Create a test plan to check that your service or website is accessible.